Signs of a Serious Ankle Sprain

 Call Us at the First Sign of a Serious Ankle Sprain

-Ankle sprains are common concerns, but whether your pain is chronic or acute, Dr. Kang can do something to resolve it.
-At Progressive Spine and Orthopaedics, board-certified Foot & Ankle Specialist Dr. Rai Kang provides foot and ankle care and healing, from non-invasive treatments to complex surgical procedures.
+Ankle sprains are common concerns, but whether your pain is chronic or acute, Dr. Bernstein can do something to resolve it.
+At Progressive Spine and Orthopaedics, board-certified Foot & Ankle Specialist Dr. Steven Bernstein provides foot and ankle care and healing, from non-invasive treatments to complex surgical procedures.
 Call us at the first sign of a serious ankle sprain so we can help you heal and resume your active lifestyle.